raycast/extensions/extensions/dlmoji/README.md

 ![Config Panel](./assets/Config-Panel.png)

+Some APIs might cause timeout errors and be unstable.
+To avoid these annoying alerts, you can uncheck the corresponding APIs in the following Configuration.

 To enable `Emotion Analysis`, you need to deploy deepmoji as a web service on your server.
 Here we offer an off-the-shelf [deepmoji docker image](https://hub.docker.com/r/thandaanda/deepmoji).
 If you want to use another model service, remember to follow the response format:

 ```json